 Metrics provide an overall picture of your system.
-You can use them to assess the health of your environment at a glance—how quickly users are loading your website or the average memory consumption of your servers, for instance.
-Once you identify a problem, you can use logs and tracing to locate the exact source of the issue.
+You can use them to assess the health of your environment at a glance.
+Visualize how quickly users are loading your website, or the average memory consumption of your servers, for instance.
+Once you identify a problem, you can use logs and tracing to further troubleshoot.

 This line graph plots latency (in milliseconds) experienced by users on the y-axis against time on the x-axis.

-Datadog has many other types of graphs and widgets for visualizations.
+Additionally, Datadog has many other types of graphs and widgets for visualizations.
 You can learn more about them in Datadog’s blog series about metric graphs.

 Metrics can be sent to Datadog from several places.

-Datadog-Supported Integrations: Metrics sent from one of our 400+ integrations are included with your infrastructure plan.
-To set up metrics from external integrations, navigate to the specific page for your service and follow the installation instructions there.
-If you need to monitor an EC2 instance, for example, you would go to this page.
+650+ integrations include metrics out of the box.
+To access these metrics, navigate to the specific integration page for your service and follow the installation instructions there.
+If you need to monitor an EC2 instance, for example, you would go to the Amazon EC2 integration documentation.

-Many of our products generate metrics directly.
+You can generate metrics directly within the Datadog platform.
 For instance, you can count error status codes appearing in your logs and store that as a new metric in Datadog.

-Often, you’ll need to track metrics related to your business (e.g. number of user logins/signups).
+Often, you’ll need to track metrics related to your business (for example, number of user logins or signups).
 In these cases, you can create custom metrics.
-Custom metrics can be submitted through the agent, DogStatsD, or the HTTP API.
+Custom metrics can be submitted through the Agent, DogStatsD, or the HTTP API.

 Additionally, the Datadog Agent automatically sends several standard metrics (such as CPU and disk usage).

-For a summary of all metric submission sources and methods, please refer to our Metrics Types documentation.
+For a summary of all metric submission sources and methods, read the Metrics Types documentation.

-The graphing experience is consistent whether you are using metrics, monitors, dashboards, notebooks, etc., all graphs in Datadog have the same basic functionality.
-You can create graphs either by using the graphing editor UI or by directly changing the raw query string.
-To edit the query string, hit the
+The graphing experience is consistent whether you are using dashboards, notebooks, or monitors.
+You can create graphs by using the graphing editor UI or by directly changing the raw query string.
+To edit the query string, use the